munin-monitoring/munin/doc/tutorial/snmp.rst

 Always provide your community name unquoted.
-In fact, if you do quote it, it will tread the quote as part of the community name, and that will usually not work.
+In fact, if you do quote it, it will treat the quote as part of the community name, and that will usually not work.
 Just note that any prefix or trailing white space is stripped out, so you **cannot** currently configure a community name with a prefix or trailing white space.